smitty97/FFB-Trim-Wheel/README.md

 Print trimwheel with spiral on build plate, no supports.

+Print the trim indicator in white, and add a little dab of white paint to the indicator cover centering triangle

 The main alum plate can be ordered from SendCutSend.com.
 Order without the countersinks, its easy to add them with a drill later

 Power up the 57BLF01 motor with calibration at 0-4096 and apply spring force to center.
 Mark the shaft-housing alignment with a sharpie.